Have you ever had your face ache from smiling too much? It feels SO wonderfully special combining Sunbonnets and Smiles.

 Oh and these sweet girls…sigh.
 The eldest was wearing her mom’s dress from the 70’s.
 That’s what I call a lifelong Laura fan.

 I also have to talk for a moment about that bundle of boy cuteness.
-He was SO good with all the littles and my mom heart was turned to mushy goo.
+Ian Charles Ingalls Gunn was SO good with all the littles and my mom’s heart was turned to mushy goo.

 There were also several awesome cowgirls at the event.
 This was fitting since it was held at the National Cowgirl Museum.